box/box-node-sdk/docs/integration-mappings.md

 # Integration mappings

-The Box for Slack integration mappings can be used to set Box as the Custom Files Store for Slack.
+With integration mappings, you can manage where content from partner apps is stored in Box.

 It is well suited for situations in which a particular Slack channel already has a corresponding folder in Box and allows to map it for uploads instead of using the automatically created folder within the default structure.
+For more details on Slack mapping please see the [Box as the Content Layer for Slack](https://support.box.com/hc/en-us/articles/4415585987859-Box-as-the-Content-Layer-for-Slack).
 <!-- TODO autogenerate description -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->